Dax911/locatr/unofficial-grindr-api-documentation.md

 #Unofficial Grindr™ API v3 documentation

-This is a unofficial documentation of Grindr™'s API based on reverse-engineering, in no way is it undorsed by Grindr LLC.
+This is a unofficial documentation of Grindr™'s API based on reverse-engineering, in no way is it endorsed by Grindr LLC.

 Grindr™'s service is comprised of:
   1. A REST API endpoint, at https://grindr.mobi